The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 Current direction

-The main direction of the Volga is to the south.
+The main direction of the Volga flow is to the south.

 Flowing within the East European Plain, the Volga is a classic example of a lowland river.
 Its longitudinal profile is close to the so-called equilibrium profile.
 The average slope is only 0.06°/oo.
 The drop is especially small in the lower reaches, where it does not exceed 0.02°/oo.
-According to the size and nature of the flow, the Volga is usually divided into three parts: the upper course (Upper Volga) - from the source to the city of Shcherbakov, the middle course (Middle Volga) - from the city of Shcherbakov to the mouth of the Kama and the lower course ( Lower Volga) - from the confluence of the Kama to the mouth.
+According to the size and nature of the current, the Volga is usually divided into three parts: the upper current (Upper Volga) - from the source to the city of Shcherbakov, the middle current (Middle Volga) - from the city of Shcherbakov to the mouth of the Kama and the lower current ( Lower Volga) - from the confluence of the Kama to the mouth.

-AT upstream, within the Valdai Upland, the Volga passes through a chain of Upper Volga lakes - Verkhit, Sterzh, Vselug, Peno and Volgo.
-At the source of the lake In the middle of the last century (1843) a dam was built on the Volga River - the Upper Volga Beishlot - designed to enhance the feeding of the river in low water and maintain navigable depths. major tributaries Upper Volga - Selizharovka, Tverda, Mologa and Sheksna.
+IN upper reaches, within the Valdai Upland, the Volga passes through the chain of Upper Volga lakes - Verkhit, Sterzh, Vselug, Peno and Volgo.
+At the source of the lake.
+In the Volga River, in the middle of the last century (1843), a dam was built - the Upper Volga Beishlot - designed to enhance the river's nutrition during low water periods and maintain navigable depths.
+Major tributaries Upper Volga - Selizharovka, Tverda, Mologa and Sheksna.
 During the years of Stalin's five-year plans, the Upper Volga was reconstructed, that is, radically reorganized.
-Three powerful hydroelectric power stations have been built here: Ivankovskaya, Uglichskaya and Shcherbakovskaya.
-The dams of these hydroelectric power plants have turned the Upper Volga into a chain of reservoir lakes, among which the Rybinsk reservoir is the largest in the world.
-Waters: This reservoir was flooded by the lower reaches of pp. Mologa and Shcheksny and the entire Mologa-Sheksna interfluve.
+Three powerful hydroelectric power stations were built here: Ivankovskaya, Uglichskaya and Shcherbakovskaya.
+The dams of these hydroelectric power plants turned the Upper Volga into a chain of lakes and reservoirs, among which the Rybinsk Reservoir is the largest in the world.
+Waters: this reservoir was flooded by the lower reaches of pp. Mologa and Scheksny and the entire Mologo-Sheksna interfluve.

-In the middle reaches, below the city of Shcherbakov, the river becomes even more full-flowing; here a number of large tributaries flow into it, the main of which are the Oka, Unzha, Vetluga and Sura.
-The regime of the middle course of the river has changed significantly and is highly dependent on releases from the Rybinsk reservoir.
-Below the confluence of the Kama, which in its water content is almost not inferior to the Volga itself, the latter becomes especially full-flowing.
+In the middle reaches, below the town of Shcherbakov, the river becomes even more full-flowing; here a number of large tributaries flow into it, the most important of which are the Oka, Unzha, Vetluga and Sura.
+The regime of the river's middle flow has changed significantly and is highly dependent on releases from the Rybinsk Reservoir.
+Below the confluence of the Kama, which in its water content is almost as good as the Volga itself, the latter becomes especially full-flowing.
 The width of the valley reaches 20-30 km.
-In the region of the city of Kuibyshev, the Volga, skirting the Zhiguli Mountains, forms a giant bend - the Samara bow, where the valley narrows to 2-3 km.
-The asymmetric structure of the valley is characteristic: the right bank is everywhere high and steep, and the left bank is gentle and low.
+In the area of the city of Kuibyshev, the Volga, bending around the Zhiguli Mountains, forms a giant bend - the Samara Luka, where the valley narrows to 2-3 km.
+The asymmetrical structure of the valley is characteristic: the right bank is high and steep everywhere, and the left bank is flat and low.
 The valley expands especially strongly below Stalingrad.
-Here the Volga on the left separates the first branch - r.
-Akhtuba, which continues to flow as an independent stream parallel to the main channel of the Volga.
+Here the Volga on the left separates the first branch - the river.
+Akhtuba, which then flows as an independent stream parallel to the main channel of the Volga.

-The vast space between the Volga and: Akhtuba, indented by numerous channels and old rivers, is called the Volga-Akhtuba floodplain.
+The vast space between the Volga and Akhtuba, cut by numerous channels and old rivers, is called the Volga-Akhtuba floodplain.
 Spills within the Volga-Akhtuba floodplain reach 20-30 km.
-The Lower Volga receives only comparatively small tributaries: the Samara, the Bolshoy Irgiz, and Yeruslan.
+The Lower Volga receives only relatively small tributaries: Samara, Bolshoi Irgiz and Eruslan.

-The place where the Akhtuba branch separated is sometimes taken as the beginning of the Volga delta.
-It is more correct, however, to count the beginning of the delta from the place of separation of the Buzan branch.
-From here, the Volga is divided into a dense network of branches and channels.
+The place where the Akhtuba branch separates is sometimes taken as the beginning of the Volga delta.
+It is more correct, however, to count the beginning of the delta from the place where the Buzan branch separated.
+From here the Volga is divided into a dense network of branches and channels.
 The Volga delta is one of the largest deltas in our country.
-Numerous branches, channels, islands, lakes (here called ilmens and hollows) and sandy ridges (Baer hillocks) occupy a total space of over 13,000 km2.
+Numerous branches, channels, islands, lakes (called here ilmens and hollows) and sand ridges (Berovsky hillocks) occupy a total space of over 13,000 km2.

-1) Make a list water bodies your edge.
+1) Make a list water bodies your region.

-There are up to 2,000 rivers and streams, of which 323 have a length of more than 10 km.
-The rivers of the Moscow region entirely belong to the Volga basin.
+There are up to 2,000 rivers and streams, of which 323 are more than 10 km long.
+The rivers of the Moscow region belong entirely to the Volga basin.

-The largest rivers of the Moscow region are the Oka and the Moscow with their tributaries.
+The largest rivers in the Moscow region are the Oka and Moskva with their tributaries.
 The third major river of the Klyazma region.

 Rivers: Moscow, Yauza, Klyazma, Setun, Skhodnya, Khimka.

-Lakes: Beloe, Kosinsky lakes, Svyatoe (lake, Moscow), Trostenskoye, Nerskoye, Krugloye
+Lakes: Beloe, Kosinskie lakes, Svyatoe (lake, Moscow), Trostenskoye, Nerskoye, Krugloye

 Swamps: Black, Great, Holy, Oak